deepchecks/deepchecks/docs/source/nlp/index.rst

 NLP
 ===

-Deepchecks for NLP is currently in alpha.
+Deepchecks NLP sub package contain a large variety of checks and suites for different use cases.
 Jump over to the :ref:`nlp__quickstarts` in the Tutorials section to get started, or visit the :ref:`getting-started__installation` for a full guide about how to set up your environment.

-This is an alpha release and you can help us develop it further!
+Help us develop it further!
 You can provide feedback and suggestions as issues on `GitHub <https://github.com/deepchecks/deepchecks/issues>`__, or by joining our `Community Slack <https://www.deepchecks.com/slack>`__.